 Box 1.
-Migrant workers in the Arab region
+Migrant workers in the Middle East and North African countries

 In 2017, there were 164 million migrant workers worldwide, defined as "international migrant individuals of working age (15 and older) who are either employed or unemployed in their current country of residence".
-The number of migrant workers in 18 Arab countries for which data is available amounted to 23.8 million, representing 14.5 per cent of the global number of migrant workers (table A).
-Of these, 22.7 million migrant workers resided in Middle Eastern countries and 1.1 million in North African countries.
-Migrants in the Middle East represent 13.9 per cent of global migrant workers, while migrants in North African countries represent 0.7 per cent.
+The number of migrant workers in the 18 Middle East and North African countries for which data is available amounted to 23.8 million, representing 14.5 per cent of the global number of migrant workers (table A).
+Of these, 22.7 million migrant workers resided in Middle East represent 13.9 per cent of global migrant workers, while migrants in North African countries represent 0.7 per cent.